I Know Where I'm Going!: Critical reviews

 The great strength of this most entertaining film lies in its affectionate and sympathetic handling of the Highland setting: its great weakness lies in its story.
 The glimpses of Highland life, the dancing at the ceilidh, the gossip of travellers in a bus, the enthusiasm of the bird enthusiast (played by Captain Knight) with his eagle, all this is admirably done; and the storm, which is the climax of the film, is realistic and gripping.
 The story, however, does not bear reflective analysis. ...If the fundamental framework had been sound this could have been a first-rate film; it is in any case a piece of first-rate entertainment.

-Raymond Chandler wrote in 1950, "I've never seen a picture which smelled of the wind and rain in quite this way nor one which so beautifully exploited the kind of scenery people actually live with, rather than the kind which is commercialised as a show place." —, Letters.
+Raymond Chandler wrote in 1950, "I've never seen a picture which smelled of the wind and rain in quite this way nor one which so beautifully exploited the kind of scenery people actually live with, rather than the kind which is commercialised as a show place."

 Martin Scorsese wrote in 1993, "I reached the point of thinking there were no more masterpieces to discover, until I saw I Know Where I'm Going!"

-In 2012 the film critic Molly Haskell included it among her 10 greatest films of all time in that year's Sight & Sound poll.
+In 2012, the film critic Molly Haskell included it among her 10 greatest films of all time in that year's Sight & Sound poll.

-In 2013 the film critic Barry Norman included it among his 49 greatest films of all time.
+In 2013, the film critic Barry Norman included it among his 49 greatest films of all time.

-In 2025 FilmInk called it "one of the greatest romantic comedies of all time".
+In 2025, FilmInk called it "one of the greatest romantic comedies of all time".